E3SM-Project/scmlib/support_scripts/Generate_Land_IC/README.md

 --------------------------------------------------------------------------------

 ## Running E3SM SCM With Interactive Land

+**Temporary step**:  check out branch `bogensch/dpxx_e3sm_intland` from the most current E3SM master.
+We anticipate that this branch will be merged into master soon, until that time we will keep it up-to-date.

 After you have generated the ELM initial condition file you need to make **two** modifications to your run script.